Skip to content

 How much GST can I claim if I borrow to buy a vehicle?

-Again, just provide us with the sale and purchase agreement and your financing arrangement.
-We’ll enter it into Xero and make sure the full purchase price is picked up in your next GST return.
+The easiest way is to provide your accountant with the sale and purchase agreement and your financing arrangement, and they'll enter it into your accounting software and make sure it's recorded correctly in your next GST return.

 Are my loan repayments a business expense?

-They aren’t.
+No, they aren’t.
 The payments are going towards reducing your loan balance.
 However, we can claim the interest on the loan for business purposes.
-We make this adjustment when we prepare your financial statements.
+We make this adjustment when we prepare your financial statements after year-end.

 What happens when I sell a business vehicle?